jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 **Absorb Powers**
 Rogue has the ability to gain the keyword and super powers of supporting characters she’s KO’d.
 When she does this, if that character’s power refers to its own name, use Rogue’s name instead.

+# Sacred Ground
+This Plot Twist lets a character pay any power symbol.
+You can generate a power symbol in the usual ways -- by turning a Location that makes a power symbol face down, or by discarding a Location that makes a power symbol.

 # Sauron
 Set: Brotherhood of Mutants
 **Terrifying Delusions**